Muzaffarabad District: Education

 Muzaffarabad's education system exhibits a disparity between its overall ranking and school infrastructure.
 While the district achieved a national ranking of 6th with a score of 73.85 in the 2017 Pakistan District Education Ranking (by Alif Ailaan), its school infrastructure score was significantly lower at 105th with a score of 34.29.
 This disparity highlights a lack of basic amenities in many schools, including electricity (11.7 score), drinking water (27.93 score), and boundary walls (40.09 score).
 These shortcomings create an environment not conducive to learning.

 Furthermore, the district faces a shortage of higher-level educational institutions.
 With 72% of schools being primary and only 28% offering above-primary education, students graduating from primary schools have limited options for continuing their education.
 This limited access, particularly for girls, contributes to a decline in enrollment rates.
-Reports on the Taleem Do app for the area substantiate these concerns, highlighting issues with inadequate infrastructure and a lack of furniture in schools.